 Sometimes the photos don't capture the essence of my outfit like how they really are in real life.
 But I think my illustrations gets the spirit a lot more better!

 We are human and we can't always look "eye-candy-and-marketable" everyday.
 Don't think too much about chic points, don't compare yourselves to others.
-In the end, you are really showing your ideas and dressing for yourself. :)posted 19 days ago
+In the end, you are really showing your ideas and dressing for yourself. :)posted about 1 month ago